Kyiro/fresh-fnbr/README.md

 Example use of [fnbr.js](https://fnbr.js.org/) on [Deno](https://deno.land/) (& [Deno Deploy](https://deno.com/deploy)).
 This app is a simple lobby bot site made in [Fresh](https://fresh.deno.dev/)

+## Demo

+You can test this repo on Deno Deploy on [fresh-fnbr.deno.dev](https://fresh-fnbr.deno.dev/)

 ## Getting Started

 Install Deno if you haven't already and simply use this command... or [deploy it on Deno Deploy](https://deno.com/deploy/docs/fresh)